aws-samples/aws-reinvent-2019-builders-session-opn215/README.md

 4. Select the **choose file** button, navigate to te directory where you downloaded the package and select the **cfn-template.yaml** file, then click on the **open** button.
 Click on the **next** button to continue.
 5. In the **Stack Details** page, set the stack name to **SnortStack**.
 Look through the template parameters for your information, then click on the **next** button to continue.
 6. In the **configure stack options** page, accept the defaults and click on the *next* buttont to continue.
-7. In the **review aws-snort-demo** page, scroll to the bottom of the page and make sure that the tickbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names** is ticked.
+7. In the **review SnortStack** page, scroll to the bottom of the page and make sure that the tickbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names** is ticked.
 Click on the **create stack** button continue.

 ## B. Open a shell session to the Snort Sensor
 ---